 Mosquito Repellents For Babies: A Buying Guide

 Whether you are out camping, hiking, fishing, or simply enjoying a barbecue in the backyard with friends, you just can’t seem to enjoy the warmer weather without being pestered by mosquitoes.
 Human skin (and blood) attracts these blood-sucking pests like moths to a flame.
-They are hyper-sensitive to the warmth emitted by our bodies as well as the odor of carbon dioxide and other gases emitted by our skin.
+They are hyper-sensitive to the warmth emitted by our bodies as well as the odor of the carbon dioxide we breathe out.

-Even though they have a short lifespan of only 2 to 3 weeks, mosquitoes breed extremely rapidly.
-The female of the species is capable of laying hundreds of eggs, resulting in an equal amount of offspring, in a very short period of time.
+Even though most don’t live very long (a few days to weeks, typically), females can live for over 5 months and they breed rapidly.
+The female of the species is capable of laying at least 100 eggs per clutch, resulting in an equal amount of offspring.
+After resting for a few days, she can lay more eggs.
 All mosquitoes require to reproduce is water (such as that found in ponds, streams, creeks, swimming pools, birdbaths, fish ponds, etc.), and a source of food (us!).

 Mosquito Repellents For Babies

 When under attack by hordes of swarming mosquitoes, the solution for most of us goes without saying.
 You simply lather yourself up with mosquito repellent to form a chemical barrier between yourself and the bugs.
 Nowadays, insect repellents come in sprays, lotions, gels, roll-ons, and even shampoos.
 So, there is something out there for just about everyone.

 But what about babies?
 They need protection from mosquitoes, too.
 But applying a mosquito repellent on your little one requires a great deal of care and caution.
 Some repellents contain insecticide ingredients that are toxic to children and even potentially toxic to adults as well.
 Other products are certified as safe for babies and young children.
 Let’s take a look at which repellent ingredients are safe for babies.